- Anger is a natural emotion that can sometimes make you feel uncomfortable or even out of control. Anger is something you can learn to control!

 Here are some helpful ideas:

 - Improve your problem solving skills.
-When faced with a difficult situation or conflict, learn as much as you can about it and think about what happened and identify all the feeling you are experiencing.
+When faced with a difficult situation or conflict, learn as much as you can about it and think about what happened and identify and name all the feelings you're experiencing.
 Are you angry?
 Disappointed?
 Embarrassed?
 This will prevent you from making quick judgments that may be wrong.
 Remember, there are many ways to look at the same situation.

 - Think about the consequences of your behavior.
 Realize that how you behave affects not only you but also those you love and others around you.

 - Pay attention to what upsets you.
-When you are able to figure out what triggers angry feelings, you can make decisions about how to manage these triggers.
-Sometimes they are avoidable and other times not; it's up to you to be prepared with strategies that will help you stay in better control.
+When you're able to figure out what triggers angry feelings, you can make decisions about how to manage these triggers.
+Sometimes they're avoidable and other times not; it's up to you to be prepared with strategies that will help you stay in better control.

 You may feel anxious when you first try to take control of your temper.
 This is normal.
 Take time beforehand to plan ways to handle these feelings.
 The earlier you notice yourself becoming angry the more chance you have to stop your anger from getting out of control.